Psy-Fer/interARTIC/docs/installation.md

 ## Installing InterARTIC

-Clone the repository from github.
+Clone the repository from github by entering the following commands into your terminal.

 ```
 git clone https://github.com/tthnguyen11/SARS-CoV-2-NanoporeAnalysisWebApp.git
 ```

-## Running InterARTIC
+## Setting Up InterARTIC

+#### Job Concurrency

-The automatic setup will only allow one job to be run at a time.
-If you would like to change this and allow multiple jobs to run concurrently, follow the manual setup.
+By default, job concurrency is turned off and the automatic and manual setups will allow one job to be run at a time.

+If you wish to **turn concurrency on** and run multiple jobs at a time, the please run the ```Concurrency Manual setup```, which will allow the all the CPUs available on your machine to be used to run jobs.
+Note that running jobs concurrently will likely slow down the speed of your machine.

 ### Automatic setup

-To start InterARTIC, navigate to the directory where the repository was cloned and enter the following command.
+To start InterARTIC, navigate to the directory where the repository was cloned and enter the following command into your command prompt:

 ```
 cd SARS-CoV-2-NanoporeAnalysisWebApp